- — High Germination Rate

 Organic Arugula Seeds for Sprouting Fantastic Microgreens

-If you are looking for a way to enrich your diet with some essential nutrients, you need to have Organic Arugula Seeds in the house.
+If you are looking for a way to enrich your diet with some essential nutrients, Organic Arugula Seeds is an absolute must-have.
 They can be used for growing delicious spicy microgreens or even full-fledged arugula plants.
 Both types of greens would be packed with vitamins A and C as well as a variety of enzymes.

 Italian arugula seeds are the most popular because they are of the highest quality and germinate well.
 There are three main types of arugula plants, but all of them are very similar and differ mostly by the potency of flavor.